 Investing is essential to good money management because it ensures both present and future financial security.
 Not only do you end up with more money in the bank, but you also end up with another income stream.
 Investing is the only way to achieve both growing wealth and passive income.

-I started investing right after serving my national service.
+I started investing since 10 years ago in 2010 right after serving my national service.
 This is because I wanted to spend more time with my family.
 Investing and aiming for financial freedom, allows me to have more freedom in doing what I like as well.

 This path is largely influenced by my father, who worked his whole life to feed my family of 7.
-Due to Dot.com Financial Crisis, my dad was forced to work overseas as the company we worked at discontinued in Singapore.
-Since then, my dad spent very little time with me and my family.
+Due to Dot.com Financial Crisis, my dad was forced to work overseas as the company he worked at discontinued in Singapore.
+Since then, my dad spent very little time with me and my family due to his job.

 After National Service, I spent my hard earned money from part time jobs to go for self-development courses in entrepreneurship and investing.
 I found out that there are many “Nice” trainers out there, whom are good at motivating people, but when it comes to real content, little to non.
 These “nice” trainers did well in personal branding and marketing, and most people attend their courses, end up unable to start a business or invest by themselves.

 I decided to step up in 2017, in the journey to close the gap of the investing public and the stock market, by sharing investing strategies, real good valued content and little to no motivation elements in my program.

 I have been in corporate healthcare industry for 28 years and mostly in regional Asia Pacific work.
 I invested in stocks 25 years ago and started with 15% ROI and was happy with it.
 Due to career development I didn’t have much time, I started to move into mutual funds but took much longer time with lower growth.
 Later I went into structured notes for higher ROI but came with higher sales charge.